korhanertancakmak/SPRING-BOOT/08-spring-boot-spring-mvc-security/README.md

 Now, we need to create the following **Thymeleaf** templates; `list.html`, and `updateUser.html` under `src/main/resources/templates/users/`.
 First we open `list.html` after copying and pasting the **Employee** `list.html` file in the `/users` folder.
-We add the new nav bar link for users here as well.
+We add the new users and profile navbar links into this form as well.

 ````html
 <div class="container">